chadpierce/ctf-challenges/Fun-City/README.md

 "letsha" becomes "6c 65 74 73 68 61"
 ```

-I then used the xor calculator at http://xor.pw to xor these 2 strings, which gave this result:
+I then used the xor calculator at http://xor.pw to xor these 2 strings, which gave as result like this:
 `a101a000d02`

 For the C application I them reformated the string in hex format adding the leading 0 and '\x' notation: